-- any person becomes the beneficial owner of securities representing 35% or more of the combined voting power of our outstanding voting securities; - a reorganization, merger, or consolidation pursuant to which our stockholders immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own or control more than 50% of the combined voting power of the surviving entity's outstanding voting securities in substantially the same proportions as prior to such reorganization, merger or consolidation; - our liquidation or dissolution or the sale of all or substantially all of our assets; - the election by our stockholders of any person to our board of directors who has not been nominated for election by a majority of the board of directors or any duly appointed committee thereof; - following the election or removal of directors, a majority of the board of directors consists of individuals who were not members of the board of directors two years before such election or removal, unless the election of such individuals to the board of directors has been approved in advance by directors representing a majority of the directors then in office who were directors at the beginning of the two-year period; or - any other corporate event affecting the company deemed to be a "change in control" by the compensation committee.
+- · any person other than Invus, L.P. and its affiliates becomes the beneficial owner of securities representing 35% or more of the combined voting power of our outstanding voting securities; - · Invus, L.P. and its affiliates become the beneficial owner of securities representing 50% or more of the combined voting power of our outstanding voting securities; - the approval by our stockholders of a reorganization, merger, or consolidation pursuant to which our stockholders immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own or control more than 50% of the combined voting power of the surviving entity's outstanding voting securities in substantially the same proportions as prior to such reorganization, merger or consolidation; - $\cdot\,$ our liquidation or dissolution or the sale of all or substantially all of our assets; - · the election by our stockholders of any person to our board of directors who has not been nominated for election by a majority of the board of directors or any duly appointed committee thereof: - · following the election or removal of directors, a majority of the board of directors consists of individuals who were not members of the board of directors two years before such election or removal, unless the election of such individuals to the board of directors has been approved in advance by directors representing a majority of the directors then in office who were directors at the beginning of the two-year period; or - $\cdot$ any other corporate event affecting the company deemed to be a "change in control" by the compensation committee.

-The following table reflects the amounts the individuals named in the summary compensation table would have been entitled to receive if the foregoing termination and change-in-control events had occurred on December 31, 2006 and does not take into account any taxes that may have been payable in connection with those payments:
+The following table reflects the amounts the individuals named in the summary compensation table would have been entitled to receive if the foregoing termination and change-in-control events had occurred on December 31, 2007 and does not take into account any taxes that may have been payable in connection with those payments:

-Name regate Salary tinuation(1) Bonus (2) ted Portion Options(3) Arthur T. Sands, M.D., Ph.D. \$ 473,000 \$236,500 \$ Julia P. Gregory \$ 329,000 \$ 57,575 \$ Alan J. Main, Ph.D. \$ 312,000 \$ 46,800 \$ Jeffrey L. Wade, J.D. \$ 292,000 \$ 51,100 \$ Brian P. Zambrowicz, Ph.D. \$ 312,000 \$ 62,400 \$
+Aggr egate Salary Accelera ted Portion Name Co ntinuation 1 Bonus (6) of Stock Options (7) Arthur T. Sands, M.D., Ph.D. \$ 530,000(1) \$ 265,000 \$ Julia P. Gregory \$ 335,000(2) \$ 58,625 \$ Alan J. Main, Ph.D. \$ 325,000(3) \$ 56,875 \$ Jeffrey L. Wade, J.D. \$ 320,000(4) \$ 56,000 \$ Brian P. Zambrowicz, Ph.D. \$ 345,000(5) \$ 69,000 \$